Infosheet No. 9

 It is important for teachers to realize that leave under the DSLP shall be credited as teaching experience for the purposes of (a) seniority, (b) sick leave, (c) salary increments and (d) pension.
 In the event that a teacher, while on Deferred Salary Leave, enters into employment with another school board, there shall be no duplication of the above benefits accruing to the teacher as a result of that employment.

 A teacher may withdraw from the plan at any time prior to April 15 of the calendar year in which the leave is to be taken.
 In such a case, all monies accumulated, plus interest earned, must be repaid to the teacher within 60 days of the notification of withdrawal from the plan.
 Additionally, in the event that a suitable replacement cannot be hired for a teacher who had been granted leave, the board may defer the year of leave.
-In this instance, the teacher may choose to remain in the plan or s/he may withdraw and receive monies and interest accumulated to the date of withdrawal.
+In this instance, the teacher may choose to remain in the plan or they may withdraw and receive monies and interest accumulated to the date of withdrawal.
 A teacher also has the right to postpone the taking of the year of leave by notifying the employer not later than April 15 of the calendar year in which the leave is to be taken.
-However, the year of leave must be taken no later than seven years from the original date of entering the plan.
+However, the year of leave must commence no later than six years from the original date of entering the plan.

 There are a few points teachers should be familiar with when entering the Deferred Salary Leave Plan.
 First of all, the funds contributed to the plan are not classified as earned income and will not be included on T4 forms while a teacher is contributing to the plan.
 During the year of leave, funds withdrawn from the plan will be subject to income tax in the year they are received.
 Please bear in mind that the total funds withdrawn will be reported as income over the two taxation years; however, only the principal amount invested will be shown on T4’s.